kaushal707/crud-package/README.md

 * It Runs the migration of specific table .
 * It Creates resource controller with all functionallity .
 * It Creates view files Index.blade.php, Create.blade.php, show.blade.php, edit.blade.php .
+* It Can work with both existing and new project .
-* Laravel 7 and higher
+* Laravel 7.x and higher
-* PHP 7.3 and higher.
+* PHP 7.0 and higher.

 ## Support